vmware-labs/reconciler-runtime/README.md

 Known breaking changes are captured in the [release notes](https://github.com/vmware-labs/reconciler-runtime/releases), it is strongly recomened to review the release notes before upgrading to a new version of reconciler-runtime.
 When possible, breaking changes are first marked as deprecations before full removal in a later release.
 Patch releases will be issued to fix significant bugs and unintentional breaking changes.

-We strive to release reconciler-runtime against the latest Kuberentes and controller-runtime releases.
+We strive to release reconciler-runtime against the latest Kubernetes and controller-runtime releases.
 Upstream breaking changes in either dependency may also force changes in reconciler-runtime without a deprecation period.

 reconciler-runtime is rapidly evolving.
 While we strive for API compatability between releases, functionality that is better handled using a different API may be removed.
-Release version numbers follow semver.
+Release version numbers follow [semver](https://semver.org/).

 ### Current Deprecations

-- status `InitiazeConditions()` is deprecated in favor of `InitializeConditions(context.Context)`.
-Support may be removed in a future release, users are encuraged to migrate.
+- status `InitializeConditions()` is deprecated in favor of `InitializeConditions(context.Context)`.
+Support may be removed in a future release, users are encouraged to migrate.
 - `ConditionSet#Manage` is deprecated in favor of `ConditionSet#ManageWithContext`.
 Support may be removed in a future release, users are encuraged to migrate.

 ## Contributing